-The 3 A's of Allergy PreventionAwareness - Aware of the allergyAvoidance - Avoid the allergan (key to treatment is to avoid the allergan all together)Act - Our school employees are educated annually on recognizing the signs & symptoms of life-threatening allergies.
+The 3 A's of Allergy PreventionAwareness - Aware of the allergyAvoidance - Avoid the allergen (key to treatment is to avoid the allergen all together)Act - Our school employees are educated annually on recognizing the signs & symptoms of life-threatening allergies.
 The employees are also educated on how to respond with appropriate treatment such as an EpiPen.EpiPens are available in all student-occupied buildings during the school day for any student or adult that might experience a life-threatening allergic reaction.
 If your child requires an EpiPen as a part of their allergy treatment plan, please provide your child's prescribed EpiPen with an emergency action plan to the building nurse.

 Dear Republic School District Parent or Guardian,

 The possibility of severe allergic reactions to some foods, products containing latex, or other products containing allergens is now a well-documented and proven medical fact.
-As many of you already know, some students can have a life threatening response to touching or inhaling an item containing latex, touching, inhaling or eating some foods, or touching or inhaling other products containing allergens.
+As many of you already know, some students can have a life-threatening response to touching or inhaling an item containing latex, touching, inhaling or eating some foods, or touching or inhaling other products containing allergens.
 Prevention of exposure to these allergens is the key to safety.
 For this reason, many schools are no longer allowing some foods, latex products, or other products containing allergens in public school spaces where students are present.

 A student or a number of students who may have contact with your child have been identified as having potentially life-threatening reactions to the following allergens:

 Our district believes the correct way forward is through a preventative and educational process.
 Therefore, we are asking parents/guardians to: